opsdis/aci-exporter/examples/DEVNET-2210/README.md

 - updating the `fabrics` section in the [aci-exporter-deployment](aci-exporter-deployment.yaml)
 - Adding an `additionalScrapeConfigs` in your Prometheus configuration as show in the [kube-prometheus-stack-values](kube-prometheus-stack-values.yaml) example

+Note: In case you want to run aci-exporter standalone you can use the `aci-exporter-standalone.yaml` file instead
 # Grafana Dashboards
 You can find the following dashboards in the [Grafana Dashboards](grafana_dashboards) folder